Cirdans-Home/enforce-katz-and-pagerank/README.md

 ### Target Stationary Distribution Problem

-We make comparison with the results from
+We make a comparison with the results from

 > "Assigning Stationary Distributions to Sparse Stochastic Matrices", Nicolas Gillis and Paul Van Dooren, arXiv:2312.16011, 2023. [https://arxiv.org/abs/2312.16011](arxiv:2312.16011)

 Their [code](https://gitlab.com/ngillis/TSDP) is included as a submodule of this repository, hence if you want to run the related comparison tests you need the clone command with the `--recurse-submodules` option.

 ### GUROBI (Optional)

-Some version of the solvers can use the [Gurobi](https://www.gurobi.com) solver for the optimization problem.
+Some versions of the solvers can use the [Gurobi](https://www.gurobi.com) solver for the optimization problem.
 It is possible to get an Academic License for it.
-If you don't want to use, this is not required since there are implementations written in pure Matlab and doesn't require external tools.
+If you don't want to use it, this is not required since implementations are written in pure Matlab and don't require external tools.